jweinst1/BernieScript/README.md

 ###### `.pop()`:

 The pop method removes and returns the last value of the corporation.
-It can also take a value as a parameter, and will remove and return the first occurence of the value.
+It can also take a value as a parameter, and will remove and return the first occurrence of the value.

 ###### `.remove(val)`:

-The remove method of the corporation removes the first occurence of the given paramter `val`.
+The remove method of the corporation removes the first occurrence of the given parameter `val`.
 It does not return the value.

 ###### `.extend(corp)`: